avinetworks/sdk/README.md

 # VMware Advanced Load Balancer (formerly Avi) SDK and Utilities

+## Note: This repository has been archived and migrated to https://github.com/vmware/alb-sdk.
+No new Pull requests and issues will be accepted on this repository.
+Please use the new repository going forward.

 [![Build Status](https://travis-ci.org/avinetworks/sdk.svg?branch=17.1.4_pytest)](https://travis-ci.org/avinetworks/sdk)

 This repository includes API documentation, SDK and sample source to integrate